Huanghai Plutus

 The Huanghai Plutus (大柴神) is a pickup truck produced and sold by Chinese automobile manufacturer SG Automotive under the Huanghai Auto brand since 2007.
-The first generation sold from 2007 to 2012 was a compact pickup truck, while the second generation model sold from 2012 has grown to the midsize pickup segment.
+The first generation sold from 2007 to 2012 was a compact pickup truck, while the second generation model sold from 2012 has grown to the mid-size pickup truck segment.
 The second generation model shares the platform with the Huanghai Landscape F1 SUV.

 First generation

 The double-cab first generation Huanghai Plutus is available in 4X4 and 4X2 models, and is powered by an Isuzu-derived 4JB1T 2,771 cc diesel turbo engine that makes 100 hp and 230 Nm of torque at 2,200 rpm.

 No automatic transmission was available for the Huanghai Plutus and the sole transmission option is a five-speed manual.